 Art Gallery of South Australia - full triptych

-Hankyu Culture Foundation - the center panel only Sensōji (浅草寺) in Asakusa was an important Buddhist temple and since the 18th century for entertainment, too.
+Hankyu Culture Foundation - the center panel only, but they own the whole triptych Sensōji (浅草寺) in Asakusa was an important Buddhist temple and since the 18th century for entertainment, too.
 Nam-lin Hur of the University of British Columbia noted that when Tokugawa Ieyasu (1543-1616) took control of the Edo "...[in] the heart of the Kantō region, from the Later Hōjō in 1590, he swifily [sic] selected two religious institutions to protect his family: Zōjōji, in southwestern Edo, as a site to honor his ancestral deities, and Sensōji, in northeastern Edo, as a prayer hall to ensure the prosperity of his family."

 Ieyasu had invoked the Kannon deity at Sensōji to protect him and his men before the Battle of Sekigahara in 1600, a seminal battle which he won.